Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Regular distortion for Anosov flows

 we have}

 \bs

 Using Lemma 10.3, we will now prove Theorem 10.4.
-The proof of Lemma 10.3 is given in the next sub-section.
+The proof of Lemma 10.3 is given in the next section.
 In fact, part (c) above is a consequence of Lemmas 3.1 and 10.2 and does not require Lemma 10.3.

 \bs